CaptainSpam/geohashdroid/README.md

 ## Notes for future me to consider

-* Make GraticulePickerFragment not be a Fragment.
-I really don't think that's gaining me anything, but I could be wrong.
 * Make the extra fragments (wiki and detailed info on tablets) enter the screen better.
 Doing so will require me manually recalculating the centering/zooming tools if the map is still the same size as before but the focus is shifted to the left/top more.